PubInv/ventmon-ventilator-inline-test-monitor/doc/UserManaul.md

 You are welcome to change the firmware, but our basic firmware streams data to our public data lake on port 6111 and vetmon.coslabs.com.

+# OLED Display

+Your VentMon comes with an OLED display for us to support with future firmware improvements.
+At present, it will display a changing (live) display of the differential pressure.
+This is useful main as an indication that the system is functioning properly.
+In the future, we hope to evolve this display into a clinically useful display.

 # Recommended Unboxing Testing

 To familiarize yourself with the VentMon and "smoke test" basic operation, we recommend